3PB's specialist family law barrister Hamish Dunlop authors Divorce for a modern age: The divorce, dissolution and separation bill [HL] 2019-21.

 He advises and represents co-habitees, co owners and other family members on property issues including legal and beneficial ownerships and promissory and proprietary estoppel.

-Hamish was until 2012 the Chair of the Hampshire Family Justice Money and Property Committee.
+Hamish was shortlisted for Junior Barrister of the Year at the 2019 Family Law Awards.
+He was also, until 2012, the Chair of the Hampshire Family Justice Money and Property Committee.
 He is regularly invited to lecture at external conferences and offers bespoke in-house training seminars for clients.

 Hamish is experienced in claims involving: housing requirements; lifetime care and complex dependency claims.